Course Catalog

 Attendance

-In the German system attendance is only required for some few classes.
+In the German system attendance is only required for some few courses.
 This is extremely challenging for international students.
 Therefore, we highly recommend 100% attendance.
 NGU has an attendance requirement of at least 80% for all exchange students.
-All NGU lecturers who teach classes in English have a list containing the exchange students' names and will take attendance.
+All NGU lecturers who teach courses in English have a list containing the exchange students' names and will take attendance.

 Assessment